 Hostility unveiled is rapidly being increased in the hour in which we live.
 Hostility is animosity towards one who is perceived as a foe; a state of deep-seated ill-will towards another, no longer veiled but openly proclaimed towards one's intended victim.

 It is sad to see a country so divided that its seat of government has hostility; with an unfriendliness that will not allow normal state of affairs to be conducted.
-Scripture does not support such an avenue of hatred but reveals: How good and how pleasant it is to dwell together in unity (Psalm 133:1).
+Scripture does not support such an avenue of hatred but rather: How good and how pleasant it is to dwell together in unity (Psalm 133:1).